The film’s gritty, mundane agonies come to feel like a series of moral tests with genuinely unpredictable outcomes.

 Antonioni’s film remains a fascinating, occasionally prophetic snapshot of a young filmmaker figuring out his political and aesthetic ideologies.

-The final film in Antonioni’s modernist trilogy comes to Blu-ray with a sparkling transfer and the same solid extras found on Criterion’s old DVD.
+The final film in Antonioni’s modernist trilogy comes to Blu-ray with a sparkling transfer.